ENDURO Vredefort 400

 A: That's right!
 At the beginning of 2008 I started focusing on motorbikes only.
 There was an endurocross in Pietermaritzburg on a really well set up track.
 It was a lot like an oversea endurocross - it was awesome.
 I took part and won.
 Although I hadn't competed before, the style of riding for endurocross is what I grew up with.
 When I was riding at the coast, I would always try and hop over logs and rocks, and up banks.
 We called it

-stuff.
+do or die stuff.
 If you messed up, you were gonna get hurt.
 That's how I learnt to ride.

 Just recently we also had an extreme endurocross, which was organised by South Coast Fever.
 It was a huge success with 15,000 spectators attending the weekend event.
 They loved it as it's a real spectator sport.
 It was held in a small confined area and the riders were upside down all the time, which proved quite entertaining to the crowd.
 It was an action-packed show.